openstack/swift/doc/source/overview_erasure_code.rst

-Unlike the replicator, the work that the reconstructor does is not always as easy to break down into the 2 basic tasks of synchronize or revert (move data from handoff back to primary) because of the fact that one storage node can house fragment archives of various indexes and each index really /"belongs/" to a different node.
+Unlike the replicator, the work that the reconstructor does is not always as easy to break down into the 2 basic tasks of synchronize or revert (move data from handoff back to primary) because of the fact that one storage node can house fragment archives of various indexes and each index really \"belongs\" to a different node.
 So, whereas when the replicator is reverting data from a handoff it has just one node to send its data to, the reconstructor can have several.
-Additionally, its not always the case that the processing of a particular suffix directory means one or the other for the entire directory (as it does for replication).
+Additionally, it is not always the case that the processing of a particular suffix directory means one or the other job type for the entire directory (as it does for replication).
 The scenarios that create these mixed situations can be pretty complex so we will just focus on what the reconstructor does here and not a detailed explanation of why.

 Job Construction and Processing
 ===============================